 The Car Accident Killed Everyone Except Cassie and Boyfriend Sean, Although Cassie Remained in a Coma Hovering in the World Between the Dead and Living.
 Sean Brought Her Back Through His Love, Although She Was Struggling to Return to Life.
-All of Her Experiences, Delusions Were Due to Coma Induced By Head Trauma
+All of Her Experiences and Delusionary Dreams Were Due to Coma Induced By Head Trauma

-Without watching the film, one could speculate that the soul survivors of the film's title were the only two survivors of a deadly car accident that occurred early in the film, and the main protagonist, blonde Middleton College (in Chicago) student freshman Cassie (Melissa Sagemiller) was struggling to live life afterwards.
-The film wanted you to believe that she was fine, but was experiencing strange and ambiguous happenings in her daily student life while hovering between 'the world of the dead and living.'
+Without even watching the film, one could speculate that the 'soul survivors' of the film's title were the only two survivors of a deadly car accident that occurred early in the film, and the main protagonist Cassie was struggling to live afterwards.
+The film wanted you to believe that she survived, but was experiencing strange and ambiguous happenings in her daily student life while hovering between 'the world of the dead and living.'
 The surprise ending, although predictable, was un-climactic and trite.

 As the film ended, flashbacks to the crash scene revealed that Sean and Cassie were the only survivors, but Cassie was in a coma in the hospital and struggling to come back after suffering serious head trauma.
 The entire film was composed of her out-of-body hallucinations, delusions, thoughts, and fears in a supernatural realm.
 She had misrepresented reality in her unconscious dreams.
 She fought off death while in these dreams, as Jude explained:

 She claimed she loved Sean and asserted she wanted to come back for him: "I don't want to die...I would die for him...I don't want to die."
 She called out for him, and apologized: "I never told you...I-I love you" before they kissed, and she revived and came back to life.